machine-learning-apps/self-hosted-k8s-runner/README.md

 ##  4. <a name='SetupYourK8sClusterForActions'></a>Setup Your K8s Cluster For Actions

+:warning: **If you are sharing a cluster with others that have already setup a self-hosted Actions runner you should skip this step** :warning:

 We will use a namespace called `actions` throughout this tutorial.
-If you don't have this namespace, you can create it with `kubectl create namespace actions`. **Note: you only need to do this once per cluster**
+If you don't have this namespace, you can create it with `kubectl create namespace actions`. **You only need to do this once per cluster.**

 1. Create a namespace called `actions` if it does not exist.
 You can list your available namespaces with `kubectl get namespaces`.
 You can create this namespace with `kubectl create namespace actions`.